Adham-Hassan-FT/IMaint_lite/PROJECT_DOCUMENT_C014.md

    A key feature is the ability to schedule recurring maintenance tasks based on time intervals or meter readings, with automated work order generation and calendar visualization.

 5. **Mobile Accessibility**
-   The entire application is designed with mobile users in mind, featuring touch-friendly controls, responsive layouts, and optimized performance for field technicians using tablets or smartphones.
+   The application is built as a true native mobile app using React Native, featuring device-optimized controls, hardware integration capabilities (camera, GPS, notifications), and offline functionality for field technicians using smartphones or tablets.

 ### How AI Tools Were Used in Development